You know you need to add more culture to your classes if:

 Assign a country to each student and have them research and share an interesting tradition with the class.

-7. Track down a Francophone student in your school and have him/her come talk to your classes.
+7. Track down a Francophone person in your community and have him/her talk to your classes.

-8. Every Monday, have students share an article about a French-speaking country.
+8. Every Monday, students share an article about a French-speaking country.

 9. Post realia in your classroom.